literedmore/litered/INSTALL.md

-Building LiteRedMoreMore
+Building LiteRedMore
 ================

-See doc/build-*.md for instructions on building the various elements of the LiteRedMoreMore reference implementation of LiteRedMoreMore.
+See doc/build-*.md for instructions on building the various elements of the LiteRedMore reference implementation of LiteRedMore.